F1r3Hydr4nt/gkiss-setup/README.md

-Scripts for installing KISS Linux to a disk image
+Scripts for installing *g*KISS Linux to a disk image

 Run stage1.sh, this will create a disk image with a single partition, mount it on loopback, install KISS, and then enter the chroot.
 Inside the chroot, run